submarcos/django-vectortiles/README.md

 Just import and use vectortiles.mapbox.view.MVTView instead of vectortiles.postgis.view.MVTView

-#### Usage with DRF
+#### Usage with Django Rest Framework

 django-vectortiles can be used with DRF if `renderer_classes` of the view is overridden (see [DRF docs](https://www.django-rest-framework.org/api-guide/renderers/#custom-renderers)).
-Simply use the right BaseMixin and action on viewsets, or directly a GET method in an APIView, i.e.:

-See documentation for more details.
+Simply use the right BaseMixin and action on viewsets, or directly a GET method in an APIView.
+See [documentation](https://django-vectortiles.readthedocs.io/en/latest/usage.html#django-rest-framework) for more details.

 #### Development